Space-Ed/jungle-book/Concepts/Membranes.md

 ## inversion

 A membrane can have two sides, the inner face caled the shell and the outer face called the the lining.
-These are in fact two distinct membranes, each being the others in verse cruxes share this invertability, a crux with two contacts will expose one on the inner membrane and one on the outer.
-So you can think of the membrane being two circles where the cruxes are lines between them like the gills of a mushroom.
+These are in fact two distinct membranes, each being the others inverse, they both have the same cruxes but as opposite contact-types.
+That means that cruxes must be invertable to appear on both sides.
+You can think of the membrane being two circles where the cruxes are lines between them like the gills of a mushroom, or spokes of a wheel.

 ## contact type separation